How to Sign a Sympathy Card

-How do you sign a sympathy card?
-No matter who the card is for, whether a close family friend, an acquaintance or a distant relative, it can be hard to figure out the right things to say to someone who is grieving.
+It can be hard to figure out how to properly sign a sympathy card.
+No matter who the card is for, whether a close family member, a best friend, an acquaintance, or a distant relative, it’s often difficult to figure out the right things to say to someone who is grieving, and to properly express sympathy.

 • Tips for writing your sympathy message, from the beginning